-These bits constitute the LSB of ADC/Accumulator Result, (ADCn.RES) register.
-The data format in ADC and Digital Accumulation is 1's complement, where 0x0000 represents the '0' and 0xFFFF represents the largest number (full scale).
+These bits constitute the LSB of ADC/Accumulator Result, (RES) register.
+The data format in ADC and Digital Accumulation is 1's complement, where 0x0000 represents the zero and 0xFFFF represent the largest number (full scale).

 30.5.15 Window Comparator Low Threshold